zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 * Knockback can be configured in both the gun and bullet .txt files.

 * Configurable translation and up/down rotation of gun models for aligning the sights of guns; separate values for when a scope is attached and when no scope attachment is present.
-* Configurable translation of attachment models relative to the gun, for making quick adjustments to attachment locations without having to recompile a model.s
+* Configurable translation of attachment models relative to the gun, for making quick adjustments to attachment locations without having to recompile a model.

-* Configurable model translate/rotation recoil when shooting, independant of player camera recoil.
+* Configurable model translate/rotation recoil when shooting, independent of player camera recoil.
 * Configurable translation/rotation during pump animations.
 * Configurable rotation of the pump model, for making rotating bolt-action animations.
 * Smooth sprint animations, with multiple presets to pick from.